 Jerusalem is replete with unique attractions for visitors, some in order to experience the sanctity of the sites of the various religions, some for their historic significance, and some purely for their art and design.
 The descriptions below will give you a taste of the many recommended attractions that Jerusalem has to offer.

 The Old City

 This is an ancient part of Jerusalem covering about one square kilometer and encompassed by the ancient ramparts of Jerusalem.
-The Old City has been divided into four quarters since the beginning of the 1900s: the Muslim Quarter, the Christian Quarter, the Armenian Quarter and the Jewish Quarter.
-The city’s ancient markets and shops crisscross the quarters and are recommended – strolling among the diverse patchwork of colorful local wares and tempting aromas, you’ll find everything from food and clothing to jewelry, antiques, furniture and much more.
-Another highly recommended marketplace is the ancient domed shopping street, the Cardo, which has been meticulously reconstructed.
-The majority of the shops are owned by Jews, offering works of art, Judaica, health products and cosmetics.
+The Old City has been divided into four quarters since the beginning of the 1900's: the Muslim Quarter, the Christian Quarter, the Armenian Quarter and the Jewish Quarter.
+The city’s ancient markets and shops crisscross the quarters and are recommended sites – strolling among the diverse patchwork of colorful local wares and tempting aromas, you’ll find everything from food and clothing to jewelry, antiques, furniture and much more.
+Another highly recommended marketplace is the ancient domed shopping street, the Cardo, that has been meticulously reconstructed.
+Here the majority of the shops are owned by Jews, offering works of art, Judaica, health products and cosmetics.